AdobeDocs/experience-manager-65.sv-SE/help/forms/using/create-reviews-forms.md

 ---
 title: Skapa och hantera granskningar av resurser i formulär
-seo-title: Skapa och hantera granskningar av resurser i formulär
+seo-title: Creating and managing reviews for assets in forms
-description: 'En granskning är en mekanism som gör att en eller flera granskare kan kommentera en resurs som är tillgänglig i ett formulär. '
+description: En granskning är en mekanism som gör att en eller flera granskare kan kommentera en resurs som är tillgänglig i ett formulär.
-seo-description: 'En granskning är en mekanism som gör att en eller flera granskare kan kommentera en resurs som är tillgänglig i ett formulär. '
+seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS